 • 10 new benches located in community

-• Reconcillation Events hosted
+• Reconciliation Events hosted

 • Park revitalization project: barrier free, gender-neutral washroom, seniors exercise equipment, 1120 ft picnic shelter, memorial garden, 2000 linear feet of 6ft walking trails.